 Contact an Experienced Garfield County Domestic Violence Attorney

 As evidenced above, domestic violence is a severe matter in Colorado.
 It has far-reaching effects in both criminal law and family law matters.
-If you are on either side of a domestic violence issue, seek help from an experienced attorney like those at Troxell Law right away.
+If you are on either side of a domestic violence issue, contact an experienced attorney at Troxell Law right away.